-A coronary artery bypass grafting (CABG) is a surgical procedure used to treat coronary heart disease.
-It diverts blood around narrowed or clogged parts of the major arteries to improve blood flow and oxygen supply to the heart.
-A coronary artery bypass graft involves taking a blood vessel from another part of the body – usually the chest, leg or arm – and attaching it to the coronary artery above and below the narrowed area or blockage.
-This new blood vessel is known as a graft.
+Coronary artery bypass grafting (CABG) is a surgical procedure used to treat severe heart disease.
+To improve blood flow and oxygen supply to the heart, it diverts blood away from narrowed or blocked parts of the main arteries.
+A coronary artery bypass graft involves taking a blood vessel from another section of the body such as the chest, leg, or arm.
+It is joined to the coronary artery over and under the narrowed or blockage area.
+This newly formed blood vessel is known as a graft.

 To know more about CABG, please click here.

 A coronary artery bypass graft is usually needed for patients who have the following medical conditions: